These simple homemade pickles are ready in just hours. Learn how to make pickles at home instead of buying them at the store.

 And guess what?

-These simple homemade pickles were crisp, tangy and perfectly spicy when I pulled them out 12 hours later.
+These simple homemade pickles were crisp, tangy and perfectly spicy when I pulled them out of the refrigerator 12 hours later.
+Although, the longer they sit the more tangy and “pickle-like” they get!

 You can pickle lots of things like blueberries in this pickled blueberry panzanella salad, or mushrooms in this balsamic pickled mushroom crostini and even fruit like pineapple in this spicy pickled pineapple but nothing is as simple and perfect for a snack like a simple homemade pickle.